 Do You Have a Study Guide Yet?

-Like I said, the most important thing that you can do to prepare for this exam is to get a study guide that works for you.
+Like I said, the most important thing that you can do to increase your PMP score is to get a study guide that works for you.
 If you are having troubles figuring out which one is right for you, check out my reviews.
 I list all of them and try to help you pick the right one.